Candseven88/3D-Logo-Maker/README.md

 **Core Functionality:**
 - ✨ **SVG to 3D Conversion** - Upload any SVG and instantly convert to 3D
+- 🖼️ **Image to SVG Converter** - Convert JPG, PNG, and other images to SVG vectors first
 - 🎨 **Material System** - Professional materials including metal, glass, plastic
 - 💡 **Dynamic Lighting** - Studio lighting presets and custom environments
 - 🎛️ **Real-time Controls** - Adjust depth, beveling, colors, and more